 In 2017, over 50,000 personal injury cases were filed.
 Property owners make a more attractive target than the perpetrator in most cases, since the owner is easy to locate and generally will have insurance.
 For this reason it is extremely important to prepare your commercial property to face potential liability, not only from unknown 3rd parties, but from the owner’s personal creditors, business partners’ liabilities, and perhaps even (former) family members.
 Generally, a multi-pronged approach would be deemed as the most prudent course of action, which includes:

-- planning the proper ownership structure for your assets (including anonymity and isolation techniques),
+- planning the proper ownership structure for your commercial real estate assets (including anonymity and isolation techniques),

 - obtaining proper insurance coverage (including ensuring that the standard of care with respect to the management property is commensurate with the type of property), and